fadilla-wahyudi/fadilla-wahyudi.github.io/_posts/2022-01-31-webdev-bootcamp-w3.md

  - freeCodeCamp
 ---

 I finished week 3 of the six-week Web Development Bootcamp.
+This week was about typography, accessibility and creating navigation menu with anchor links.

 {% capture notice-text %}
 **Read more about the Bootcamp here:**